staslev/LeetCode-refactored/arrays/IntersectionOfTwoArrays2.md

 ```

 In some cases, people argue that clarity comes at the cost of verbosity.
 While in *some cases* it may be so (and even then, clarity may be well worth it), the above two solutions are on par in terms of LOC.
-However, with the latter we have a much clearer solution which we can have easier time reproducing, as well as make things easier on the reader.
+However, with the latter we have a much clearer solution which we will probably have an easier time reproducing.

 Personally, when I read lines such as `numToCount.put(num, count)` it makes me think that the person who wrote this code had my (i.e., the reader's) wellbeing on their mind, and it makes me feel all warm inside.